Theresa P. Trela

 Teaching and Related Service

-Trela teaches Composition and Reading, Modern Drama, Survey in English Literature, Introduction to Literature and Advanced Composition.
+Trela teaches Composition and Reading, Modern Drama, surveys in English and world literatures, Introduction to Literature, and Studies in Short Fiction.

-Trela was the sole recipient of the Teaching Excellence Award 2006-2007.
-As a consequence of this award, Trela was further honored when she introduced Holocaust survivor and Noble Laureate, Elie Wiesel at the Freshman Convocation 2007-2008.
+Trela was the sole recipient of the Teaching Excellence Award 2006-07.
+As a consequence of this award, Trela was further honored when she introduced Holocaust survivor and Nobel Laureate Elie Wiesel at the Freshman Convocation 2007.

 Trela is a member of the Core Curriculum Committee, which serves the office of the Vice President of Academic Affairs.
-She is also a member of the following committees of the Department of English, Philosophy and Modern Languages: Composition Committee, Scholarship Committee, Ad Hoc Committee to revise the sophomore literature core and the Ad Hoc Committee to revise the B.A. for English majors.
+She is also a member of the following committees of the Composition Committee and the Capstone Assessment Committee of the Department of English, Philosophy and Modern Languages.
+She is a past member of the Faculty Senate and continues to serve the university on the Undergraduate Admissions Appeals Committee and the Sick Leave Pool Review Committee.

 Research and Creative Activity Trela’s research interests include the use of rhetorical grammar as a tool in the classroom and the power of performance art as a tool for political and social change.

 Trela was a professional actress and remains a card-carrying member of Actor’s Equity.
-She has appeared on stage in San Francisco, Chicago, Cleveland, Ohio, Louisville, Helena, Mont., Aspen and Telluride Colo. and St. Thomas, U.S. Virgin Islands.
-Her appearances at notable theaters include the Cleveland Playhouse and the American Conservatory Theater.
+She has appeared on stage in San Francisco, CA, Chicago, IL, Cleveland, OH, Louisville, KY, Helena, MT, Aspen and Telluride CO. and St. Thomas, U.S. Virgin Islands.
+Her appearances at notable theaters include the Cleveland Playhouse and the American Conservatory Theater, as well as the Palace Theatre, the State Theatre, and Kennedy's, all part of playhouse square in Cleveland, OH.